 "We will be prepared when that time comes."
 Hippolyta cupped her belly through her blood-caked armor.
 "Give us time to gather our strength.
 Our sisters need time to mourn, for our losses were many."

-It would be weeks until any swelling showed, yet the thought of life quickening inside sister her burned like betrayal.
+It would be weeks until any swelling showed, yet the thought of life quickening inside her sister burned like a betrayal.

 "I did this for us," Hippolyta sad knowingly.
 "And our future."